wp-plugins/genesis-layout-extras/readme.txt

 == Description ==

+**Among the Top 7 most downloaded Genesis plugins ever :) Thank you!**

 With this **lightweight plugin** for the popular Genesis Framework you can very **easily modify** the **default layouts** for homepage, singular pages (for posts and pages), various archive sections, author pages, attachment pages, search results pages, the 404 page - all done via a new theme options page.
-Just look for it at the submenu: Genesis > "Layout Extras".
+Just look for it at the submenu: 'Genesis > Layout Extras'.

-As a smart bonus the plugin also includes the layout setting for the new bbPress 2.x forum plugin which itself is compatible to Genesis.
-Also added is the layout setting for other plugins from the Genesis ecosystem or other third-party authors: for example "AgentPress Listings" which includes the custom post type "listings" and the taxonomy "features".
+As a smart bonus the plugin also includes the layout setting for the *bbPress 2.x* forum plugin which itself is compatible to Genesis.
+Also added is the layout setting for other plugins from the Genesis ecosystem or other third-party authors: for example *AgentPress Listings* which includes the custom post type 'listings' and the taxonomy 'features'.
 See below listings for full explanation:

-= Included regular WordPress Sections for a Default Layout Setting =
+= Regular WordPress Sections for a Default Layout Setting =
 * Home Page (works with home.php or static page as front page)
 * Search Results Page (if there are results)
 * Search not found Page (if there are NO results) [new since v1.3.0]